Living Smart And Healthy

 The suggested time in the recipe has worked for me most of the time.
 If for any reason the dal is not cooked properly, remove the veggies and pressure cook the dal again for 5-10 minutes.

 We love Udupi sambar with dosa, idli, or mendu Vada.
-Serve it with some Walnut Coconut chutney and enjoy!
+Serve it with Walnut Coconut chutney and enjoy!

 Udupi sambar stays fresh for 4-5 days in the refrigerator.
 Store it in a air-tight, glass container.
 Avoid storing the sambar in a metal container.